Plan approved for clearing COVID-19 backlog in Kansas courts

 “The last thing parents need is a hasty reopening,” said Democratic Rep. Stephanie Clayton of Overland Park.

-State health department data showed that Kansas had an average of 272 new confirmed or probable cases a day for the seven days ending Monday, with an average of two additional deaths a day during that period.
+The health department’s data showed that Kansas had an average of 272 new confirmed or probable cases a day for the seven days ending Monday, with an average of two additional deaths a day during that period.

 The state added 615 cases to its pandemic total since Friday, bringing it to 300,125.
 It also reported eight additional deaths since Friday, to make the pandemic total 4,850.